f3-factory/F3com-data/extended-templating/main.md

 This guide tells you all about the F3 Template engine, how it technically works and how to extend it for highly flexible HTML templating, so you can get an idea of all the possibilities it offers to you.

-The template engine of Fat-Free is basically contained of 3 different components - your template, the rendering process, which builds the pre-compiled cached template, and the sandbox.
+The template engine of Fat-Free basically contains 3 different components - your template, the rendering process, which builds the pre-compiled cached template, and the sandbox.
 Many parts are extensible, which gives us the opportunity to create even more flexibility for our **HTML** templates.
 We will have a deep introspect to the [View](view), [Preview](preview) and [Template](template) classes to make you understand the magic behind the scene.

 ## Layers of templating